ALEHACKsp/PINGUU-VAL/README.md

-# CyberVal
+# Reworked source code of CyberVal

-CyberVal is a paste of a internal Valorant Cheat which has been used by several providers like **LeagueHell**, **Enduty** and several other pasted chairs.

-## Information
-This code is absolute trash, and likely will need some fixxing.

-## Installation

-Use VS2021/22 to compile this cheat and use my [CyberantInjector](https://github.com/zeroday-z/CyberAntLoader) to inject this cheat into the game.
-If you don't know how to inject, dont try it.

-## Credits
-Credits go to: all turkish/spanish pasters and to **zeroday-z** for fixxing the source and leaking it.
+Credits go to: all turkish/spanish pasters and to zeroday-z for the complete dead code.

+I'm posting my rework from CyberVal because I don't currently have an injector for a current windows version and the project is gathering dust on my computer.

+If you have questions, just use the Issues Page.

 ## Contributing